Local divorce representation you deserve

 Grounds for Divorce in Wauwatosa

 In Wauwatosa, as throughout the rest of Wisconsin, all divorces are filed on no-fault grounds.
 This means that neither party has to accuse their spouse of any wrongdoing that led to the breakdown of the marriage.
+However, if there is any type of abuse happening, our lawyers can help get a restraining order to protect you or bring you peace of mind for the rest of the divorce process.
 The spouse that files for divorce must only state that the marriage is irretrievably broken.
 Proving an irreparable marital breakdown only requires one spouse to testify under oath that this is the case.

 Does Infidelity Affect Divorce?

 Wisconsin is one of many states that still technically views infidelity as a criminal offense.
 In fact, in America’s Dairyland, adultery is considered a Class I felony.
 Fortunately, law enforcement in Wauwatosa and throughout the rest of the state rarely enforces this law.
 Still, adultery can impact a divorce case.
+If paternity is an issue, our legal experts can help get this resolved.
 This is particularly true if the affair affected child care during the marriage, or the marital finances.

 Child Custody in Wauwatosa